A guide to making homemade pasta, according to professional chefs - CNN Underscored

 How to cook homemade pasta

 Chris Pandel, executive chef at Swift & Sons in Chicago, shared his basic recipe for egg pasta with us.
-No matter what pasta you’re making, or what equipment you’re using, fresh pasta starts the same way: With a mound of flour in the middle of the table.
+No matter what pasta you’re making, or what equipment you’re using, fresh pasta starts the same way: with a mound of flour in the middle of the table.
 Create a well and pour in the lightly beaten eggs.

 The general ratio is 1 scant cup (100 grams) of flour to one egg per serving.
 So if you’re making pasta for four, you’ll need 400 grams of flour and four eggs.
 Slowly mix with a fork until incorporated, then knead for about 10 minutes, either by hand or in a stand mixer, until smooth.

 After your dough is smooth, wrap it in plastic wrap and rest it for an hour.
 Roll it out to your desired thickness by hand or with a pasta maker.
 Once you have it as thin as you want it, slice it into ribbons and boil in salty water for about a minute.
 Because fresh pasta is so delicate, chefs tend to recommend a simple sauce that you don’t always have to use a recipe for.
 Pandel recommends brown butter, sage and Parmesan.
-Conley has two favorites: One is a simple red sauce made with San Marzano canned tomatoes, and the other is cacio e pepe, which just uses cheese, butter, pasta water and pepper.
+Conley has two favorites: one is a simple red sauce made with San Marzano canned tomatoes, and the other is cacio e pepe, which just uses cheese, butter, pasta water and pepper.

 The basic recipe should give you a lot to work with.
 Once you’ve mastered kneading and rolling out the dough, you can cut the ribbons in smaller or wider shapes, or even make fresh lasagna sheets.
 Try making filled pasta, like ravioli, without special equipment, or use a ravioli stamp or mold to make perfect pasta pillows.